Polymer/old-docs-site/docs/start/usingelements.md

       }
     }

-**Note** If your project does not yet have a `bower.json`, create one by running `bower init`.
+**Note** If your project does not yet have a `bower.json` file, create one by running `bower init`.
 {: .alert .alert-info }

 Don't worry about the other dependencies that were added.
-Bower installs them automatically, and HTML Imports will do the heavy lifting of loading them.
+Bower installs them automatically, and HTML Imports will do the heavy lifting and load them at runtime.

 ### Installing an element set {#installset}

-Although you can grab elements independently, sometimes you want to grab a whole collection. {{site.project_title}} contains a set of [visual](#visualelements) and [non-visual](#visualelements) elements:
+Although you can grab elements independently, sometimes you want to grab a whole collection. {{site.project_title}} contains a set of [UI elements](/docs/start/customelements.html#uielements) and a set of [non-UI](/docs/start/customelements.html#nonuielements) elements:

-- [Polymer elements](/docs/elements/polymer-elements.html) - non-visual utility elements that perform common tasks like layout, AJAX, signaling, and storage and do not render UI.
+- [Polymer elements](/docs/elements/polymer-elements.html).
+Non-UI utility elements that perform common tasks like layout, AJAX, signaling, and storage, but don’t render anything in the browser.
-- [Polymer UI elements](/docs/elements/polymer-elements.html) - visual elements that render UI.
-Oftentimes they reuse the non-visual elements.
+- [Polymer UI elements](/docs/elements/polymer-elements.html).
+UI  elements that render in the browser.

 Each set can be downloaded separately using Bower: